BinarCode/laravel-restify/ROADMAP.md

 - [x] Clean up controllers
 - [x] Reduce the main Repository class by using traits
-- [ ] Request validations should be rewritten
-- [ ] Revisit the `InteractWithRepositories` trait and clean model queries accordingly
+- [x] Revisit the `InteractWithRepositories` trait and clean model queries accordingly
 - [x] Clean up all tests using AssertableJson [x]
 - [x] Make sure the `include` matches array key firstly, and secondly the relationship name